colinmeinke/colinmeinke/posts/remembering-to-be-creative.md

 The Japanese know about simplicity, and celebrate craft.
 However, they are also an introverted nation.
-One that feels like a parallel universe moving to its own beat – giving rise to its incredible creative output.
+One that feels like a parallel universe moving to its own beat.
+Perhaps this is the key factor in its incredible creative output.

 This is a reminder to be more creative.
 To start a project with a pen and paper and to forget about the constraints and